Pama–Nyungan languages: Phonotactics

 Pama–Nyungan languages generally share several broad phonotactic constraints: single-consonant onsets, a lack of fricatives, and a prohibition against liquids (laterals and rhotics) beginning words.
-Voiced fricatives have developed in several scattered languages, such as Anguthimri, though often the sole alleged fricative is /ɣ/ and is analyzed as an approximant /ɰ/ by other linguists.
+Voiced fricatives have developed in several scattered languages, such as Anguthimri, though often the sole alleged fricative is /ɣ/ and is analysed as an approximant /ɰ/ by other linguists.
 An exception is Kala Lagaw Ya, which acquired both fricatives and a voicing contrast in them and in its plosives from contact with Papuan languages.
 Several of the languages of Victoria allowed initial /l/, and one—Gunai—also allowed initial /r/ and consonant clusters /kr/ and /pr/, a trait shared with the extinct Tasmanian languages across the Bass Strait.

 Classification

 At the time of the European arrival in Australia, there were some 300 Pama–Nyungan languages divided across three dozen branches.
-What follows are the languages listed in Bowern (2011); numbers in parentheses are the numbers of languages in each branch.
-These vary from languages so distinct they are difficult to demonstrate as being in the same branch, to near dialects on par with the differences between the Scandinavian languages.
+What follows are the languages listed by Bowern; numbers in parentheses are the numbers of languages in each branch.
+These range from languages so distinct they are difficult to demonstrate as being in the same branch, to near-dialects whose differences are on par with those between the Scandinavian languages.